Pottery and glass liquor bottles with labels, from left to right:

 Here are 3 unopened miniature Wing Fung Hong liquor bottles.
 The contents have long since evaporated.
+Miniature liquor bottles such as these may have been salesman's samples.
 The first bottle (4 1/2" tall) contained Mui Kwa Lu.
 Manufactured by Wing Fung Hong, Tientsin & Hong Kong China.

 The second bottle (3 3/4" tall) has labels that are too hard to read to determine what the contents were.
 Manufactured by Wing Fung Hong China.
 There is a partial Illinois tax stamp on this bottle.

 The third bottle (3 1/4") contained Ng Ka Pay.
 Manufactured by Wing Fung Hong China.

 A "stone" liquor bottle from Vancouver's Chinatown-- The characters on the bottle indicate that it is a Wing Lee Wai product from Tientsin and Hong Kong (thanks to the people at CINARC for the translation).
 This bottle may have held Mui Kwe Lu.
 It is 9" tall by 4" in diameter---